Huntington Bank Stadium: Construction

 Infrastructure work at the stadium site began in late June 2006, and a ceremonial groundbreaking took place at the stadium site on September 30, 2006.
 The beginning of construction on the stadium itself along with the unveiling of the stadium's logo took place on July 11, 2007.
 Site preparation and foundation work continued through the summer and fall of 2007.
-More than 8,800 tons of steel that make up the stadium's skeleton were put in place between January 28, 2007 – June 28, 2008.
+More than 8,800 tons of steel that make up the stadium's skeleton were put in place between January 28, 2007, and June 28, 2008.

 Name change

-On June 29, 2021, the University's Board of Regents approved changing the name from TCF Bank Stadium to Huntington Bank Stadium.
-The change occurred after Huntington Bancshares purchased TCF Bank.
-The new name and logo were put into use immediately by the University.
+On June 29, 2021, the university's Board of Regents approved changing the name from TCF Bank Stadium to Huntington Bank Stadium after Huntington Bancshares acquired TCF Financial Corporation.
+The new name and logo were put into use immediately by the university.

 Location

 The stadium is located on the northeast side of the Minneapolis campus, near the site of the former Memorial Stadium, across from Williams Arena.
 The site was previously the Huron Boulevard Parking Complex, where the university's four largest parking lots were located.
 The address is 2009 University Ave S.E.

 The stadium is part of a 75 acre expansion of the Twin Cities campus, the largest since the West Bank was built in the 1960s.
 Current plans for the area call for the construction of as many as ten new academic buildings by 2015.
 The Metro Green Line light rail runs near the stadium, with a station in Stadium Village serving the facility.
 Construction of the Green Line began in 2010 and opened June 14, 2014.
 The two other major Twin Cities stadiums are located along this line, within a short distance and travel time on the Light rail line.

 An environmental impact assessment of the stadium site was conducted by the university between December 2004 and March 2006 at a cost of $1.5 million.
 The results were approved by the Board of Regents on March 27, 2006.